Andy Scott (guitarist): Early career

-The Sweet (1970—1982)
+The Sweet (1970–1982)

-In the late summer of 1970, Scott answered an ad in an issue of Melody Maker of a band lookingfor a new guitarist; the band who based around the corner from where Scott lived so he went.
+In the late summer of 1970, Scott answered an advertisement in an issue of Melody Maker of a band looking for a new guitarist; the band was based around the corner from where Scott lived so he went.
 He passed the audition and replaced Mick Stewart in The Sweet after an audition in front of Brian Connolly, Steve Priest and Mick Tucker, as well as group managers Nicky Chinn and Mike Chapman.
 He was one of the last guitarists to audition.
 According to Steve Priest's autobiography Are You Ready Steve?, Scott turned up looking pretty untidy, with very long hair and scruffy clothes.
 He plugged his guitar in and immediately the amplifier began to feedback.
 He eventually performed his piece and the members of the band thought he should join The Sweet.
 On that same day, Scott had also auditioned for The Alan Bown Set.

 Scott debuted with The Sweet at the Windsor Ballroom in Redcar, in September 1970.

-Within six months of joining Sweet, they had their first hit, "Funny, Funny" which got to number 13 in the British charts, which was followed by "Co-Co", "Alexander Graham Bell", "Little Willy", and "Wig-Wam Bam".
-The band, who had previously been a psychedelic pop group, had started producing bubblegum pop records from Scott joining in 1970 until "Wig-Wam Bam" in 1972, from 73 onwards they found higher fame as one of the leading glam rock artists, and had a number one with their first glam rock record, "Block Buster!".
+Within six months of joining Sweet, they had their first hit, "Funny, Funny" which got to number 13 in the British chart, which was followed by "Co-Co", "Alexander Graham Bell", "Little Willy", and "Wig-Wam Bam".
+The band, who had previously been a psychedelic pop group, had started producing bubblegum pop records from Scott joining in 1970 until "Wig-Wam Bam" in 1972, from 1973 onwards they found higher fame as one of the leading glam rock artists, and had a number one with their first glam rock record, "Block Buster!".

 Brian Connolly left in 1979 after the release of their last hit "Love Is Like Oxygen", and after contemplating on finding a new lead singer, Scott and Priest eventually both sang vocals.
 By 1982, Priest was living in America and Tucker did not want to tour anymore so they disbanded.

 Solo career

 Scott's first single release in 1975 was a reworked version of the Desolation Boulevard track "Lady Starlight" backed by "Where D'Ya Go?".
 Both songs, recorded during the Give Us a Wink sessions, were written and produced by Scott and Mick Tucker and featured Scott playing all instruments except the drums (Tucker).
-Scott made a promotional video for the track and also appeared on Mike Mansfield's British TV Show "Supersonic".
+Scott made a promotional video for the track and also appeared on Mike Mansfield's British television program, Supersonic.